 - Large storage capacity: up to 100 TB.

 - High performance: up to six times higher than the performance of MySQL.

 - Serverless storage: You do not need to purchase the storage capacity in advance.
 The storage capacity can be automatically scaled.
 You are charged for the amount of storage space that you use.

 - Temporary upgrade: supports temporary specification upgrades to handle short-term business peaks.

 For more information, see Benefits.

-- The cloning feature is free.
+- The cloning feature is provided free of charge.

-- Log on PolarDB console.
+- Log on to the PolarDB console.

-- On the top of the page, select the region where the target cluster is located.
+- In the upper-left corner of the console, select the region where the cluster is deployed.